Glossary of search engines

 - Black hat

-- Fraudulent methods to improve the position of a site, such a farm links, satellite page.
+- Fraudulent methods to improve the position of a site, such a farm links, satellite pages.

-- A blacklisted site is no longer indexed by search engine.
+- A blacklisted site is no longer indexed by search engines.

 - Bounce factor